Admin-7/Mr-Robot-techniques/Persona-based-commsec-training-matrix.md

 ## Security hygiene and habits

-* Use an alternate service provider (don't use gmail)
+* Use alternate service providers (don't use Google's GMail)
+* Ideally, use *decentralized* alternate services/networks
+  * Have a Jabber+OMEMO fallback for Signal (for the truly frightening case where Signal is censored)

 ## Helpful tools

 * Use Tor!!!!!11!
 * Host sites somewhere safe (privacytools.io)
 * Consider [setting up an `.onion` service to access your site/domain](https://riseup.net/en/security/network-security/tor/onionservices-best-practices)
+* Journalistic organizations should consider [SecureDrop](https://securedrop.org/)

 # Targeted activists vs. Random Assholes